stitchlang/stitch/README.md

 # Command Substitution

+> NOTE: is Command Substitution a good name?
+What about "Inline Command"?

-Command Subtitution is expected to be a very common construct in this language.
+Command Subtitution is expected to be a common construct in this language.
 Note that Command Substitution runs a command and returns stdout of that command as a string.
 Unlike other scripting languages, the command is executed within the current process environment, it is not executed in a subprocess so it has very low overhead.

 ```sh
 # run command and return one line of output as a string with no trailing newline